 The Minkowski is conducting a survey of the Lattice, and her control computer has fired thrusters to cause the ship to pitch around an axis perpendicular to the direction of travel, allowing the sensors to sweep in a full circle.
 Since we observe the ship contracted along the direction of motion, the contraction results in a different apparent shape for the Minkowski as it rotates around its centre of gravity.
 Watching the movie may help you grasp the concept that the Lorentz contraction can be thought of as looking at a three-dimensional object from an oblique four-dimensional viewpoint.

-Here's a 1.7 megabyte MPEG movie from the Raw Image Camera which shows the same view, except the effects of aberration and Doppler shift are shown (the Doppler shift has been scaled to remain within the visual range).
+Here's a movie from the Raw Image Camera which shows the same view, except the effects of aberration and Doppler shift are shown (the Doppler shift has been scaled to remain within the visual range).

-You can also view still frames from the movie without having to download the whole movie or installing an MPEG player.
+You can also view still frames from the movie to examine them more closely.